-- 4.1 The custody officer is responsible for: - (a) ascertaining what property a detainee: - (i) has with them when they come to the police station, either on first arrival at the police station or any subsequent arrivals at a police station in connection with that detention; - (ii) might have acquired for an unlawful or harmful purpose while in custody. - (b) the safekeeping of any property taken from a detainee which remains at the police station.
+- 4.1 The custody officer is responsible for: - a) ascertaining what property a detainee: - has with them when they come to the police station, either on first arrival at the police station or any subsequent arrivals at a police station in connection with that detention; - (ii) might have acquired for an unlawful or harmful purpose while in custody. - (b) the safekeeping of any property taken from a detainee which remains at the police station.

-The custody officer may search the detainee or authorise their being searched to the extent they consider necessary, provided a search of intimate parts of the body or involving the removal of more than outer clothing is only made as in Annex A. A search may only be carried out by an officer of the same sex as the detainee.
-See Note 4A and Annex I.
+The custody officer may search the detainee or authorise their being searched to the extent they consider necessary, provided a search of intimate parts of the body or involving the

-- 4.2 Detainees may retain clothing and personal effects at their own risk unless the custody officer considers they may use them to cause harm to themselves or others, interfere with evidence, damage property, effect an escape or they are needed as evidence.
+- removal of more than outer clothing is only made as in Annex A. A search may only be carried out by an officer of the same sex as the detainee.
+See Note 4A and Annex I. - 4.2 Detainees may retain clothing and personal effects at their own risk unless the custody officer considers they may use them to cause harm to themselves or others, interfere with evidence, damage property, effect an escape or they are needed as evidence.
 In this event, the custody officer may withhold such articles as they consider necessary and must tell the detainee why. - 4.3 Personal effects are those items a detainee may lawfully need, use or refer to while in detention but do not include cash and other items of value.

-4.4 It is a matter for the custody officer to determine whether a record should be made of the property a detained person has with him or had taken from him on arrest (see Note 4D).
-Any record made is not required to be kept as part of the custody record but the custody record should be noted as to where such a record exists.
+- 4.4 It is a matter for the custody officer to determine whether a record should be made of the property a detained person has with him or had taken from him on arrest (see Note 4D).
+Any record made is not required to be kept as part of the custody record but the custody record should be noted as to where such a record exists and that record shall be treated as being part of the custody record for the purpose of this Code of Practice (see paragraphs 2.4, 2.5 and 2.7).
 Whenever a record is made the detainee shall be allowed to check and sign the record of property as correct.
-Any refusal to sign shall be recorded.

-4.5 If a detainee is not allowed to keep any article of clothing or personal effects, the reason must be recorded.
+Any refusal to sign shall be recorded. - 4.5 If a detainee is not allowed to keep any article of clothing or personal effects, the reason must be recorded.